PostgREST/postgrest-docs/api.rst

 Stored Procedures
 =================

 Every stored procedure in the API-exposed database schema is accessible under the :code:`/rpc` prefix.
-The API endpoint supports only POST which executes the function.
+The API endpoint supports POST (and in some cases GET) to execute the function.

 .. code:: http

   POST /rpc/function_name HTTP/1.1

 Such functions can perform any operations allowed by PostgreSQL (read data, modify data, and even DDL operations).
 However procedures in PostgreSQL marked with :code:`stable` or :code:`immutable` `volatility <https://www.postgresql.org/docs/current/static/xfunc-volatility.html>`_ can only read, not modify, the database and PostgREST executes them in a read-only transaction compatible for read-replicas.
+Stable and immutable functions can be called with the HTTP GET verb if desired.

 Procedures must be used with `named arguments <https://www.postgresql.org/docs/current/static/sql-syntax-calling-funcs.html#SQL-SYNTAX-CALLING-FUNCS-NAMED>`_.
 To supply arguments in an API call, include a JSON object in the request payload and each key/value of the object will become an argument.